 Callan Marine – www.callanmarineltd.com

 HDR – www.hdrinc.com

 Louisiana Property Acquisition Company, LLC (LaPac) – www.lapacllc.com

 Weeks Marine – www.weeksmarine.com

 Cycle Construction, LLC – cycleconstruction.com

 Volkert – www.volkert.com

 AECOM – www.aecom.com

 Scott Kirkpatrick serves as the President of the Coast Builders Coalition.
-Located in Baton Rouge, Mr. Kirkpatrick is a partner at the Roedel Parsons law firm where he represents a variety of clients on government relations matters.
+Located in Baton Rouge, Mr. Kirkpatrick works at Pelican State Partners where he represents a variety of clients on government relations matters.
 An attorney, Mr. Kirkpatrick previously worked in Washington, D.C. for former Senator John Breaux and former Congressman Richard Baker.
 Mr. Kirkpatrick also served as the natural resources, transportation and environment policy advisor to Louisiana Governor Kathleen Blanco.